laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 The divergence is justified by the following:

 - Non-trivial NaNs were not clearly specified in {{-cbor}}.
-- They are not well supported across CPUs and programming environments.
+- They are not well-supported across CPUs and programming environments.
-- Implementing preferred serialization for non-trivial NaNs is complex and error-prone; many CBOR implementations don't support them or don't support them correctly.
+- Implementing preferred serialization for non-trivial NaNs is complex and error-prone; many CBOR implementations don't support it or don't support it correctly.
 - Practical use cases for non-trivial NaNs are extremely rare.
 - Reducing non-trivial NaNs to a half-precision quiet NaN is simple and widely supported (e.g., `isnan()` can be used to detect all NaNs).
 - Non-trivial NaNs remain supported by general serialization; the divergence is only for ordinary and deterministic serialization.